shiupadhye/shiupadhye.github.io/_pages/pedagogy.md

 <p> Graduate Mentor at <em> Undergraduate Research Opportunities Program (UROP) Fellowship </em> (awarded to mentee for AY 2024-2025) </p>

+<p> <small> <strong> P.S., <strong> Like many folks who eventually find themselves in the cognitive sciences, I started with more of a working definition than a neatly-defined target, major, and  career path (this was well before AI or LLMs had permeated public consciousness, granting cognitive science and computational linguistics a little more street cred).
+It took a whole lot of trial and error to stumble upon this niche, and I'm happy to pass on whatever I've learned.
+Please reach out if you believe I can help out in any way! </small>

 </div>